Right triangle calculator (a) - the result

 1. Input data entered: cathetus a and area T

-2. From area T and cathetus a we calculate cathetus b:
+2. From the area T and cathetus a, we calculate cathetus b:

-3. From cathetus a and cathetus b we calculate hypotenuse c - Pythagorean theorem:
+3. From the cathetus a and cathetus b, we calculate hypotenuse c - Pythagorean theorem:

-4. From area T and hypotenuse c we calculate height h:
+4. From the area T and hypotenuse c, we calculate height h:

 5. The triangle perimeter is the sum of the lengths of its three sides

 6. Semiperimeter of the triangleThe semiperimeter of the triangle is half its perimeter.
-The semiperimeter frequently appears in formulas for triangles that it is given a separate name.
+The semiperimeter frequently appears in formulas for triangles to be given a separate name.
 By the triangle inequality, the longest side length of a triangle is less than the semiperimeter.

 7. The triangle area - from two legs

 8. Calculate the heights of the right triangle from its area.